- Portland, Oregon

 - My first job

 - Assisting in the sales of heavy construction equipment.
 I had no idea what a backhoe was, but I sure pretended I did!

 Before gracing our pages as both a Playmate in July 2006 and Playmate of the Year in 2007, Underwood was a marketing student at Oregon State.
 During that time, she posed for our Girls of the Pac-10 pictorial.
 “I had never done anything like that before,” she told Playboy.
 “I didn’t think that I was pretty enough.”

 Oh how wrong she was.
-Underwood made her debut on the October 2005 issue, wearing nothing but body paint—Oregon State colors—and holding a Bunny-branded football.
-The cover got a lot of attention, but most importantly, it got the attention of Hugh Hefner.
-He nominated Sara to be Playmate of the Month, and readers voted her Playmate of the Year.
-“One day I was a student, and the next I was Playmate of the Year,” Sara said.
+Underwood made her debut on the October 2005 issue, wearing nothing but body paint (Oregon State colors) and holding a Bunny-branded football.
+The cover got a lot of attention, but most importantly, it got the attention of Hugh Hefner, who nominated Underwood to be Playmate of the Month.
+Readers voted her Playmate of the Year.
+Upon hearing the announcement, Underwood was dumbfounded.
+“One day I was a student, and the next I was Playmate of the Year,” she declared.